- Your identity has been clarified and you fulfil the passport obligation.

-- You have lived in Germany for at least five years without interruption with a residency title.
+- You have been living in Germany for at least five years without interruption with a residence title.

-- Your maintenance and that of your family is guaranteed by fixed and regular income.
-This includes you
+- Your livelihood and that of your dependents is secured by fixed and regular income.

-- you fulfilling your tax obligations (certificate from your tax office).
+- You fulfil your tax obligations (certificate from your tax office).

-- You are insured under the statutory health insurance scheme or have permanent health insurance or a policy which is automatically extended.
+- You are insured in the statutory health insurance scheme or have an unlimited or automatically renewing health insurance cover.

-- You have paid contributions into the state pension insurance scheme or into another pension system with similar benefits.
+- You have paid contributions into the statutory pension insurance or into another pension scheme with comparable benefits.

-- You have sufficient knowledge of the German language and basic knowledge of the legal and social system in Germany.
+- You have sufficient knowledge of German and basic knowledge of the German legal and social system.

 - You have sufficient living space for yourself and your family.